michaelgiba/late_now/README.md

 https://github.com/user-attachments/assets/c18bb13a-0a60-438d-aedd-aaa76a9a8a6a

-## 📝 License
+## 📜 License

 Apache 2.0

 ## 🤝 Contributing

-All contributions are welcome, some extensions include:
+All contributions are welcome!
+Some potential extensions include:

-Optimize end-to-end generation time to seconds using multiple machines Deploy the system as a web service for generating short, funny videos from user-provided articles Launch a never-ending show similar to the surreal "Nothing Forever" Extend to use 3D generation models for new characters or scenes Implement img2img model processing for frame restyling or realism
+- Optimize end-to-end generation time using distributed computing
+- Deploy as a web service for video generation
+- Create a continuous show similar to "Nothing Forever"
+- Integrate 3D generation models for new characters/scenes
+- Add img2img processing for frame styling

-Feel free to fork the repository, work on these ideas, or propose your own.
+Feel free to fork the repository and contribute your own ideas!